cobbler/koan/docs/cobbler-register.rst

 Description
 ###########

-Running cobbler-register on a system will create a cobbler system record for that system on a remote cobbler server.
+Running cobbler-register on a system will create a Cobbler system record for that system on a remote Cobbler server.
 No changes will be made on the system itself.

 Details
 #######

-When installing new machines into a cobbler managed datacenter/lab, it helps to not have to manually enter in the network information for those systems.
-Using ``cobbler-register`` either from a kickstart or a live environment (or even SSH) can help seed the cobbler database.
+When installing new machines into a Cobbler managed datacenter/lab, it helps to not have to manually enter in the network information for those systems.
+Using ``cobbler-register`` either from a kickstart or a live environment (or even SSH) can help seed the Cobbler database.

-Network information is discovered automatically for all physical interfaces. ``cobbler-register`` will attempt to discover the hostname, though if `localhost.localdomain` is found, it will have to use some other data for the cobbler system record.
+Network information is discovered automatically for all physical interfaces. ``cobbler-register`` will attempt to discover the hostname, though if `localhost.localdomain` is found, it will have to use some other data for the Cobbler system record.
 This is probably not what you want, so specify ``--fqdn`` in this instance to override that registration value.

-For this to work, the ``register_new_installs`` setting must be enabled on the remote cobbler server.
+For this to work, the ``register_new_installs`` setting must be enabled on the remote Cobbler server.

 When the remote system record is created, for safety reasons, it will be set in Cobbler to be "netboot disabled".
 Use ``cobbler system edit --name=foo --netboot-enabled=1`` to set the machine to reinstall, where "foo" is the name of the